 If you are found guilty of breaking any of these laws, you will be subject to fines.
 Below are the maximum civil monetary penalties for repeated or willful violations of each rule:

 - Recordkeeping: $1,084

-Remember, these civil penalties are for each instance, so if you are willfully not paying minimum wage to your team you’ll have to pay the fine for each employee.
+Remember, these civil penalties are for each instance, so if you are willfully not following minimum wage laws and paying state minimum wage to your team, you’ll have to pay the fine for each employee.
 You may be required to pay backpay to employees who have not received what they rightfully earned.

 For example, a recent investigation into wage and hour violations at a Florida beauty store resulted in the owner having to pay $53,841 in back wages after it was discovered that overtime laws were broken.